Israel, Gaza fighters trade fire after deadly West Bank raid

 Israel has established dozens of settlements in the West Bank that now house 500,000 people.
 The Palestinians and much of the international community view settlements as illegal and an obstacle to peace, even as talks to end the conflict have been moribund for over a decade.

-Associated Press writers Tia Goldenberg in Tel Aviv, Israel, Areej Hazboun in Jerusalem, Jon Gambrell in Dubai and Suzan Fraser in Ankara, Turkey, contributed.
+Associated Press writers Tia Goldenberg in Tel Aviv, Israel; Areej Hazboun in Jerusalem; Jon Gambrell in Dubai, United Arab Emirates; Suzan Fraser in Ankara, Turkey, and Fares Akram in Hamilton, Ontario, contributed.

 Credit: Mahmoud Illean